SVG spurns HarbourVest's $1.4 billion bid, says in talks with others

-LONDON Britain's SVG Capital (SVI.L) rejected a hostile bid by U.S. rival HarbourVest on Friday, saying the $1.35 billion offer undervalued the listed private equity firm and that it is in talks with other potential suitors.
+LONDON Britain's SVG Capital rejected a hostile bid by U.S. rival HarbourVest on Friday, saying the $1.35 billion offer undervalued the listed private equity firm, and it was in talks with other potential suitors.

-Investors have been frustrated for years by Britain's listed private equity sector, which has traded at a discount to the value of its assets, prompting a coup by activist investor Edward Bramson at Electra Private Equity (ELTA.L).
+Investors have been frustrated for years by Britain's listed private equity sector, which has traded at a discount to the value of its assets, prompting a coup by activist investor Edward Bramson at Electra Private Equity.

-The prospect of a rival bid for SVG sent its stock above HarbourVest's 650 pence per share final offer, which already has the support of a large chunk of SVG's investors.
-By 1517 GMT the shares were up 4.4 percent at 679 pence.
+The prospect of a rival bid for SVG saw its shares jump past HarbourVest's 650 pence a share final offer, which already has the support of a large chunk of SVG's investors, and by 0738 GMT, SVG stock was trading up 4 percent at 676 pence a share.

 "The latest strong performance builds on the double-digit annual growth of the past six years.
-In particular, the investments made under the new strategy have performed well," it said in a statement with results for the six months to July 31.
+In particular, the investments made under the new strategy have performed well," it said in a statement with results for the six months to end-July.

-The response comes days after Boston-based HarbourVest, which manages $42 billion, made its bid public.
+The response comes days after Boston-based HarbourVest, which manages $42 billion, made public its bid.
 At the time, SVG asked investors to do nothing until it had filed its results.

-On Friday HarbourVest said it continued to believe that its offer was offered full value to SVG shareholders and urged them to accept, given the absence of a higher cash offer.

 Posting a 12 percent increase in the net asset value per share to 735 pence on Friday, helped by a "significant" currency boost, and a total return from its investment portfolio of 13 percent, SVG again advised investors to sit tight.